Trinidad and Tobago entry requirements for Jordan passport holders

 No transit visa needed

-Jordanian passport holders transiting through Trinidad and Tobago do not require a transit visa if staying airside and not passing immigration.
+Jordanian passport holders transiting through Trinidad and Tobago (Piarco International Airport) do not require a visa if they remain airside and have a confirmed onward ticket within 24 hours.

 Airside transitAllowed up to 24h